xuhongzuo/deep-iforest/README.md

 }
 ```

-DIF provides easy APIs in a sklearn style, that is, we first instantiate the model class by giving the parameters
+DIF provides easy APIs like the sklearn style.
+We first instantiate the model class by giving the parameters
 then, the instantiated model can be used to fit and predict data

 ```python